Svart Hona, Svarthona, or Swedish Black Hen

 Do you have chicks/eggs available?

-We have some chicks hatched by a broody hen on Dec 9th, and a few I incubated to hatch on New Years Day which we are offering locally(you must pick up here), so if you are interested in them let me know.
+We have some chicks which we are offering locally(you must pick up here), so if you are interested in them let me know.
+We do have hatching eggs available for shipment, but not shipping chicks at this time due to current USPS issues.

 Hatching eggs for your incubator are $7 per egg.
 They can be picked up or shipped.
 USPS Priority Mail shipping is $20.